Translate

 Although I still miss him every day, I carry his memory with me as a testament to the joy and beauty that he brought into my life.
 Even in his brief time here, he made a tremendous impact and taught me so much about love, life, and what really matters in this world.

-In conclusion, being a new wife and first-time mom to Joshua was a truly special and beautiful experience.
+Being a new wife and first-time mom to Joshua was a truly special and beautiful experience.
 Although it ended too soon, the joy that we shared together will always hold a special place in my heart and laid the footsteps for the rest of my journey into adulthood.

 I have since become a mother to two more beautiful children, and while the pain of losing Joshua will never fully go away, it has taught me to cherish every moment with my family.
 I am grateful for the lessons that Joshua taught me about love and life, and I know that he continues to watch over us from above.
 Being a mom is not always easy, but the joy and love that come with it make every sacrifice worth it.
 I am proud to be a mother and grateful for all of the joys that come with it.